 \subsection{Dataset}

-We curated our dataset from LLaVA-OneVision~\cite{liLLaVAOneVisionEasyVisual2024}, Trellis-500K~\cite{xiangStructured3DLatents2025}, and Objaverse++~\cite{objaverse, Lin_2025_ICCV}.
+We curated our dataset from LLaVA-OneVision~\cite{liLLaVAOneVisionEasyVisual2024}, Trellis-500K~\cite{xiangStructured3DLatents2025}, and Objaverse++~\cite{objaverse, Lin_2025_ICCV}.Following the protocol of prior work\cite{xiangStructured3DLatents2025}, we adopt the toys4k subset of Trellis-500K as our held-out test set.
 For the Objaverse++~\cite{Lin_2025_ICCV} subset, we selected samples with the highest aesthetic rating (score=3) and used their corresponding rendered images from Objaverse-MIX~\cite{qianPushingAutoregressiveModels2024}.
 For the Trellis-500K dataset, we utilized its rendering pipeline and adopting the Hunyuan3D2.1 pipeline for watertight processing and surface sampling.
 We initially followed the Hunyuan3D2.1 configuration, pre-sampling 124,928 for both uniform points and importance points and randomly selecting from these points during data loading, but ultimately used only the uniform points, as explained in Section~\ref{sec:vae_issue}.